PostPCEra/OmSriDocs/docs/19-ml-dl.md

  > BERT’s key technical innovation is `applying` the bidirectional training of Transformer, a popular `attention model, to language modelling`.
 This is in contrast to previous efforts which looked at a text sequence either from left to right or combined left-to-right and right-to-left training.
 The paper’s results show that a language model which is bidirectionally trained can have a deeper sense of language context and flow than single-direction language model.

+### 2. Habitat: embodied AI Simmulator

-### 2. Habitat: A simulation platform for embodied AI research
+Habitat: A simulation platform for embodied AI research
 - From a [robot asked to “grab my phone from the desk upstairs”](https://ai.facebook.com/blog/open-sourcing-ai-habitat-an-simulation-platform-for-embodied-ai-research/) to a device that helps its visually impaired wearer navigate an unfamiliar subway system, the `next generation of AI-powered assistants will need to demonstrate a broad range of abilities`.
 Many researchers believe the most effective way to develop these skills is to focus on embodied AI, which uses interactive environments to ground systems’ training in the real world, `rather than relying on static data sets`.

 - AI Habitat enables [training of embodied AI agents (virtual robots) in a highly photorealistic & efficient 3D simulator](https://medium.com/worasuchad/ai-habitat-4e9475a0275c), before transferring the learned skills to reality.
 This empowers a paradigm shift from ‘internet AI’ based on static datasets (e.g. ImageNet, COCO, VQA) to embodied AI where agents act within realistic environments, bringing to the fore active perception, long-term planning, learning from interaction, and holding a dialog grounded in an environment.